-Schedule G - Computation of available EZ-ITC and EZ-EIC allowed for the current tax year
+Schedule G - Computation of available EZ-ITC and EZ-EIC allowed for the current tax year or recapture amount

-Line 18 - Individuals and partnerships: enter the EZ-ITC computed for the current year as shown on Schedule A, Part III, line 7.
+Line 18 - Individuals and partnerships: enter the EZ-ITC computed for the current year as shown on line 7.

-Line 19 - Individuals and partnerships: enter the EZ-EIC computed for the current year as shown on Schedule B, Part II, line 8.
+Line 19 - Individuals and partnerships: enter the EZ-EIC computed for the current year as shown on line 8.

-Line 20 - Partner in a partnership, New York S corporation shareholder, or a beneficiary of an estate or trust: enter your EZ-ITC and EZ-EIC as shown on Schedule D, line 12.
+Line 20 - Partner in a partnership, New York S corporation shareholder, or a beneficiary of an estate or trust: enter your EZ-ITC and EZ-EIC as shown on line 12.

-$\mbox{\bf Line~21}$ - Fiduciary: enter the amount from Schedule E, fiduciary line, column C.
+Line 21 - Fiduciaries: enter the amount from Schedule E, Fiduciary line, column C.